solliancenet/microsoft-postgres-docs-project/labs/03_crsw.md

 Before adding a replica for cross-site failover, review the Azure Database for PostgreSQL Flexible Server configuration.
 Althought not a necessary step, it is a best practice to ensure that your replica configuration values match or exceeds your primary configuration.

-## Server configuration
+### Server configuration

-- In the [Azure portal](https://portal.azure.com/), choose the Azure Database for PostgreSQL Flexible Server that you want to setup site swap.
+- In the [Azure portal](https://portal.azure.com/), choose the Azure Database for PostgreSQL Flexible Server that you want to setup a replica for.
 - On the **Overview** dialog, note the PostgreSQL version (ex `15.3`).
 Also note the region your primary is deployed too (ex. `East US`).
 - Under **Settings**, select **Compute + storage**.
 - Review and note the following settings: